cocogitto/cocogitto/README.md

 <h1></h1>

-**The conventional commits toolbox**
+**The Conventional Commits toolbox**

 - **Verified commits️:** create conventional compliant commits with ease.
-- **Automatic Version bump and changelog:** automatically bump version and generate changelogs with your own custom steps and workflows.
+- **Automatic Version bump and changelog:** automatically bump versions and generate changelogs with your own custom steps and workflows.
-- **Release profiles:** your branching model requires different steps for releases, prerelease, hotfix ?
+- **Release profiles:** your branching model requires different steps for releases, pre-release, hotfixes ?
 We got you covered !
-- **Depends only on libgit2:** cocogitto has two standalone binary, the only system dependency is libgit2.
+- **Depends only on libgit2:** cocogitto has two standalone binaries, the only system dependency is libgit2.
-- **Conventional git log:** search your commit history matching conventional commits items such as scope and commit type.
+- **Conventional git log:** search your commit history matching Conventional Commits items such as scope and commit type.
-- **Github integration:** enforce the conventional commits specification with our GitHub action and bot.
+- **GitHub integration:** enforce the conventional commits specification with our GitHub action and bot.

 <p align="center">
 <a href="https://docs.cocogitto.io/"><strong>Explore Cocogitto's docs&nbsp;&nbsp;▶</strong></a>